vdhamer/Photo-Club-Hub/.github/README.md

 The translations are defined in a single file named `Level 0`.
-This means that if the Sierra Club associates their member Ansel Adams with "Black & White" they automatically get translations of "Black & White" into certain languages: if the app is thus set to Dutch, the user sees "Zwart-Wit" rather than "Black & White".
+This means that if the Sierra Club associates their member Ansel Adams with "Black & White" they automatically get translations of "Black & White" into certain languages: if the app is thus set to Dutch, the user sees "Zwart-wit" rather than "Black & White".

 Information on how to define expertises per photographer and how to define standardized expertises can be found in the explanations about adding `Level 2` data and maintaining `Level 0` data respectively.